 Researchers: Tina Engels-Schwarzpaul, Albert Refiti, I’uogafa Tuagalu, Nooroa Tapuni

-While the project focuses on Germany and Samoa, and Samoa and New Zealand, respectively, a consideration of the iconic has wider implications: it can help understand how images gain traction, socio-culturally and economically, and how important concepts from Aotearoa/New Zealand can extend into the realm of icons, spaces, things and people.
+A consideration of the iconic has widespread implications: it can help understand how images gain traction, socio-culturally and economically, and how important concepts from Aotearoa/New Zealand can extend into the realm of icons, spaces, things and people.

 Alexander, J. C., Bartmanski, D., & Giesen, B. (2012).
 Iconic Power: Materiality and Meaning in Social Life.
 New York, NY: Palgrave Macmillan.